 Effective waste management can deliver positive renewable energy outcomes as well as the diversion of waste from landfill, which is also critical to reducing emissions and creating usable by-products such as compost.
-The CEFC supports the ‘reduce, reuse, recycle’ recommendations of the international waste hierarchy and focuses on projects that seek to make a material reduction to Australia’s waste-related emissions.
+The CEFC supports the “reduce, reuse, recycle” recommendations of the international waste hierarchy and focuses on projects that seek to make a material reduction to Australia’s waste-related emissions.

-Turning waste into fuel
+Turning Perth waste into clean power

 Read moreThis is a win for the environment and represents real value for money for ratepayers who will be protected from the rising cost of landfill.Enzo GullottiNew Energy Corporation

 Meat producers captures biogas to slash emissions

 Read moreJBS Australia, the country's largest meat processor and exporter, is capturing and using biogas at its Dinmore, Queensland facility to reduce dependence on grid-connected natural gas by about 50 per cent.